 5. Hours paid as sick leave shall not be hours worked for overtime purposes.

-6. An employee shall continue to accrue and receive the other benefits under this Agreement during use of paid sick leave.
+6. An employee shall continue to accrue and receive the other benefits under this Agreement during use of paid sick leave, except for Bereavement pay.

-7. An employee shall not be vested in and thus shall not be paid any amount for accrued paid sick leave at the time the employment relationship is ended for any reason, other than reaching retirement eligibility and meeting the conditions outlined in Section 14.3.9.
+7. An employee shall not be vested in and thus shall not be paid any amount for accrued paid sick leave at the time the employment relationship is ended for any reason, other than reaching retirement eligibility and meeting the conditions outlined in Section 14.3.10.
 An employee that uses less than 3 days sick leave for a period of 1 year, shall receive a good attendance incentive award at his or her anniversary date based on the following schedule: